ibexa/documentation-developer/docs/api/php_api/php_api.md

 ### Back office authentication

-When actions are performed through the back office, they are executed as the logged-in User.
+When actions are performed through the back office, they're executed as the logged-in User.
 This User's permissions will affect the behavior of the Repository.
 The User may, for example, not be allowed to create content, or view a particular Section.